 Criteria to find a reliable online brokerage account:

 - The official regulation of a finance authority

 - Huge variety of markets and financial products (not always necessary)

 So choose a suitable online provider to practice day trading.
-The following

-    table gives you an overview of recommended brokers.
-They have been compared by

-    us with other providers and tested with real money.
-From more than 7 years of

-    experience, we present you with the top 3.
+The following table gives you an overview of recommended brokers.
+They have been compared by us with other providers and tested with real money.
+With more than 9 years of experience, we present you with the top 3.